University of Lancashire: History

 In 2013, the School of Dentistry and the School of Postgraduate Medical and Dental Education merged to create the School of Medicine and Dentistry.

 The university sponsored the now-defunct Wigan UTC, a university technical college which opened in September 2013.

+The university applied for permission to change its name to the University of Lancashire in January 2024.
+90% of respondents to the official consultation argued that the name change was confusing, particularly given the existence of Lancaster University.
+The Office for Students found that the change had "the potential to be confusing for particular groups" but ultimately approved it, citing a need to "protect the institutional autonomy of English higher education providers, and the need to encourage competition".

 Campus

-The university is on an urban campus in Preston, with sites in Burnley and in Westlakes, West Cumbria (for nuclear and energy related research programmes).
+The university is on an urban campus in Preston, with sites in Burnley and in Westlakes, West Cumbria (for Nursing and Medical programmes).
 A campus in Cyprus opened in October 2012.

-Livesey House is named after temperance activist Joseph Livesey.
+Preston

-The university opened the new JB Firth building in September 2011, at a cost of £12.5m.
+The JB Firth building, named after forensic scientist James Brierly Firth, was opened by the university in September 2011, at a cost of £12.5m.
 It houses the School of Forensic and Applied Sciences, which includes subjects such as chemistry and forensic science.
-The new building has a 4,000 m2 teaching area, which includes six laboratories: two for chemistry undergraduate teaching, one for chemistry research, one analytical laboratory and two fire laboratories.
-The building was named after James Brierly Firth, a founder of forensic science in Britain.
+The new building has a 4,000 m2 teaching area, which includes six laboratories.

-The Sir Tom Finney Sports Centre opened, replacing the Foster Sports Centre, in 2011.
-It is a purpose-built indoor facility on the main campus and offers Students' Union sports clubs, instructor-led classes and individual training.
-Sports membership (including gym) is free for most students and discounted for staff.

-Other key facilities include a £15m Media Factory with facilities for digital media and performing arts students, and a 'business incubator'.
-The £5.3 million Allen Building incorporates facilities for students in the School of Medicine and Dentistry.

-The university underwent a £200 million expansion programme, with several new buildings at the Preston main campus: